minjeong learns that sometimes a one-night-stand is more than you bargained for.

 Minjeong glances over her shoulder.
 “I was expecting significantly more property damage, maybe a mattress on the floor.”

+His laugh comes instantly, warm and familiar already.
 “Damn,” he sighs dramatically, shrugging off his coat.
-“And here I thought the black mold in the bathroom would win you over.”
+“And here I thought the black mould in the bathroom would win you over.”

 Minjeong snorts softly.